nextflow-io/nextflow/docs/sharing.rst

 ****************

 Nextflow seamlessly integrates with `BitBucket <http://bitbucket.org/>`_ [#]_, `GitHub <http://github.com>`_,
-and `GitLab <http://gitlab.com>`_ hosted code repositories and sharing platforms.
-This feature allows you to manage your project code in a more consistent manner or use other people's Nextflow pipelines, published through BitBucket/GitHub/GitLab, in a quick and transparent way.
+`GitLab <http://gitlab.com>`_, and `AWS CodeCommit <https://aws.amazon.com/codecommit/>`_ hosted code repositories and sharing platforms.
+This feature allows you to manage your project code in a more consistent manner or use other people's Nextflow pipelines, published through BitBucket/GitHub/GitLab/CodeCommit, in a quick and transparent way.

 How it works